gonzalorodrigo/globusserver/README.md

-# Container of a Globus Connect Server
+## Container for Globus Connect Server

 This container will deploy a Globus Connect Server associated with GLOBUS_USER annd will use GLOBUS_ACTIVATE_USER as the activation user from the Globus